 Organizing labor effectively around the broad range of outreach and educational activities continues to be a challenge for SHS, as it takes a lot of time to engage in the diversity of these activities.
 The number of activities has continued to expand in number.
-In 16-17 providing in-
+In 16-17 providing inclassroom presentations was the intended focus, with a reduction in the number of SHS sponsored events, which targeted our most known referral source: faculty.
+This also reaches more students directly.